 Sports/Entertainment

-The sports and entertainment facilities at the complex ensure that guests have plenty of activities to choose from during their stay.
-There are many ways to relax or stay active at the holiday village, including tennis and golf.
+The sports and entertainment facilities at the hotel ensure that guests have plenty of activities to choose from during their stay.
+There are many ways to relax or stay active at the hotel, including golf and a gym.

 Meals